 Now, there were several varieties of basic machine, all chain stitch with loopers very similar to the Willcox & Gibbs one but of inferior casting.
 For those still with me, it is interesting to note that a Willcox & Gibbs needle works perfectly on the Smith & Egge machines.
 They also used a simple automatic tension that was lifted, each stroke, by the needle bar arm, hence the word automatic in their advertising.

 Early Smith & Egge machines had a brass looper/hook but it was easily worn and soon replaced.
+(That is one way of dating the early S&E machines).

 Smith & Egge were brilliant at marketing their little machine, they sold some as toys then changed track and sold them as adult machines.
 Macy's sold them as girls toys while others advertised them as adult machines.
 In fact they used a double edged attack, advertising their machines as not a toy but simple enough for children to use!
 Sneaky eh!